21 Foods That Prevent Breakouts

 Does Diet Help Or Hinder My Breakouts

-MedicalNewsToday notes that people who consume a diet with a good supply of vitamins A and E and zinc may have a lower risk of severe acne.
+MedicalNewsToday notes that people who consume a diet with an adequate supply of vitamins A and E and zinc may have a lower risk of severe acne.
 One review describes the link between acne and diet as "controversial," but suggests that a diet with a low glycemic load may help.

-You may have heard this before, but it is still just as true—you are what you eat.
+You may have heard this before, but it is still just as accurate—you are what you eat.
 Adding specific food items to your diet can help prevent skin problems and acne.

 Let's take a look at what these are.